nathaniel-security/domain-add/README.md

 # Usage
-in the domain_add.sh file change the path to where you have stored it
+in the domain_add.sh file change the path to where you have stored the main.py file